What are short-term business statistics?

 In the field of STS, the development in the different economic domains is described with a series of indicators (STS indicators) such as production, turnover, prices, number of persons employed, gross wages and several more.

-STS indicators are published as indices which show the changes of the indicator in comparison with a fixed reference year (currently 2010).
+STS indicators are published as indices which show the changes of the indicator in comparison with a fixed reference year.
 The indicators do not represent absolute amounts or monetary values.

 STS indicators are generally published with a monthly frequency.
 The publication dates are announced in advance in the Release calendar for Euro indicators.
-STS indicators do not only cover the single Member States of the EU 27 but also provide aggregate data for the EU 27, the euro area and data for EFTA and candidate countries.
+STS indicators do not only cover the single Member States of the European Union but also provide aggregate data for the EU-28, the euro area and data for EFTA and candidate countries.

 Data on the business economy are also provided by other statistical areas such as structural business statistics and national accounts .
 Data sources, comparability of national data and calculation of European indicators